 Step 2: Review the base manufacturer’s warranty.
 Know the specifics of the manufacturer’s warranty that comes with your vehicle.

-How to decide what kind of warranty you need
+Deciding what kind of warranty you need

 Step 1: Choose between limited and comprehensive coverage.
-There are usually two types of coverage plans, limited and comprehensive.
+There are usually two types of coverage plans: limited and comprehensive.

 Limited coverage generally covers mechanical or powertrain repairs only.
 It is less expensive and thus ideal for more economical cars that don’t have special option packages.
 A comprehensive plan offers more in-depth coverage, including sensor, audio, and electrical repairs.
 This type of coverage is more expensive, but it is valuable for high-tech cars.

 Step 2: Decide where to buy your warranty.
-When selecting an extended warranty, you can choose to buy from a manufacturer, such as Ford or BMW, or from an aftermarket supplier, such as Endurance.
+When selecting an extended warranty, you can choose to buy from a manufacturer, such as Ford or BMW, or from an aftermarket supplier, such as

 Manufacturers provide warranties for their specific brand of car, while aftermarket companies provide warranties for a wide range of different models and brands.